eXascaleInfolab/xmeasures/README.md

 # xmeasures - Extrinsic Clustering Measures
-Extremely fast evaluation of the extrinsic clustering measures: F1_gm for overlapping multi-resolution clusterings with possible unequal node base and standard NMI for non-overlapping clustering on a single resolution.
+Extremely fast evaluation of the extrinsic clustering measures: *F1_gm for overlapping multi-resolution clusterings with unequal node base (and optional node base synchronization)* and standard NMI for non-overlapping clustering on a single resolution.
-`xmeasures` is one of the utilities designed for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark to evaluate clustering of large networks. `xmeasures` evaluates F1 and NMI for collections of hundreds thousands of clusters withing a dozen seconds on an ordinary laptop using a single CPU core.
+`xmeasures` evaluates F1 and NMI for collections of hundreds thousands clusters withing a dozen seconds on an ordinary laptop using a single CPU core. `xmeasures` is one of the utilities designed for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark to evaluate clustering of large networks.

-> Standard NMI is implemented considering overlapping and multi-resolution sharing of nodes only to look at it, but it is not applicable for such cases, it yield unfair results.
+> Standard NMI is implemented considering overlapping and multi-resolution clustering only to demonstrate non-applicability of the standard NMI for such cases, it yield unfair results.
 See [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) for the fair generalized NMI evaluation.

 ## Content
 - [Deployment](#deployment)